Eyschen Ministry: Economic and social policy

 As in other countries at the time, the social question was being raised by the development of modern industry.
-The neighbouring German Empire under Otto von Bismarck had, in the 1880s, started expanding the role of the state through the enactment of laws introducing health insurance, accident insurance and old age and invalidity insurance.
-Eyschen had been chargé d'affaires in Berlin and had been friends with the Chancellor's son, and was well aware of this legislation.
+In the 1880s, the neighbouring German Empire under Otto von Bismarck had started expanding the role of the state through a series of laws introducing health insurance, accident insurance and old age and invalidity insurance.
+During his time as chargé d'affaires in Berlin, Eyschen had been friends with the Chancellor's son, and was well aware of this legislation.
 When he became prime minister, he set about introducing something similar in Luxembourg.
-The government had long been reluctant to intervene in economic affairs, dominated as it was by liberals, but Luxembourg was to follow the model of its neighbour to the East.
+The government had long been reluctant to intervene in economic affairs, dominated as it was by liberals, but Luxembourg was to follow the German model.

+In terms of wages, truck wages were outlawed in 1895, together with the payment of wages in shops or bistros.
 The law of 1891 gave a legal basis to mutual aid societies.
 In the early 20th century, a series of laws introduced obligatory insurance for workers: health insurance in 1901, accident insurance in 1902, and invalidity and old age insurance in 1911.
 The inspectorate of work and mines was established in 1902.
 The emergence of large steelworks brought the question of workers' accommodation, and the law of 1906 created financial aid for the purchase or construction of small homes.
+In 1897, a reform of social assistance (the “domicile of relief”) was carried out, and in 1914 the retirement age was brought down from 68 to 65.

-Alongside the working classes, the Eyschen government's attention was drawn to the new middle classes, and especially civil servants, whose number increased from 1,444 (1889) to 3,436 (1913).
-The law of 7 August 1912 established a Contingency Fund for Communal Functionaries.
+Alongside the working classes, the Eyschen government's attention was drawn to the new middle classes, and especially civil servants, whose number increased from 1,500 (1889) to 3,500 (1913).
+In 1912 it set up a Contingency Fund for Communal Functionaries.
 In 1913, a new status was established for public sector workers, guaranteeing a better recruitment, and a salary review led to an improvement in civil servants' material quality of life.
 Eyschen used the term "distributive justice" in defending this reform which reduced inequalities between senior and junior civil servants.